How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 The consequences of poor sleep are generally well-known.
 You can’t expect to be at your best if you’re not sleeping the best.
 Your Fortnite gameplay can’t be on-point if your sleep isn’t.

-Obviously longer and better quality sleep will instantly improve your gameplay but how can you make that happen when peak gaming often plays out during those hours?
+Obviously better sleep will instantly improve your gameplay but how can you make that happen when Fortnite can easily bleed beyond reasonable bed-time hours?

 Consider pairing your shiny new blue-light filter with some black-out curtains and a sexy Fortnite eye-mask (it’s a thing).